 - MSAFP: The MSAFP test is a second-trimester blood test that screens for potential abnormalities such as open neural tube defects (e.g., spina bifida), defects in the abdominal wall, and other chromosomal abnormalities.
 It is recommended between 16 and 21 weeks of gestation.

 - Carrier Screening: In addition to genetic tests during pregnancy, we also offer screenings for parents preparing to conceive, including tests for Cystic Fibrosis, Spinal Muscular Atrophy (SMA), and Fragile X Syndrome.
+Carrier screening Cystic Fibrosis testing is especially recommended if there's a family history or ethnic background associated with higher risk.

 What Are The Benefits of Genetic Testing?